-VIII.B.
-This is to be compared with the expectation of approximately 0.5 b-tagged jets if all six events were background and approximately 3.6 b-tagged jets if all six events were $t\bar{t}$ .
-This suggests that the excess of dilepton + jets events over the background prediction is correlated with the presence of b quarks in the event, as expected if the excess were due to $t\bar{t}$ .
+In addition, in the six CDF dilepton candidate events, there are five jets (in three events) that are tagged as b-jets by the algorithms which will be described in Section VIII.B.
+This is to be compared with the expectation of approximately 0.5 b-tagged jets if all six events were background, and approximately 3.6 b-tagged jets if all six events were $t\bar{t}$ .
+This suggests that the excess of dilepton + jets events over the background prediction is correlated with the presence of b-quarks in the event, as expected if the excess were due to $t\bar{t}$ .

-B. Lepton + jets + b tag
+B. Lepton + jets + b-tag

-As was discussed in Sec.
-V.E.4, one of the most effective ways of isolating a top signal in the lepton + jets mode $(t\bar{t} \rightarrow q\bar{q} l\nu b\bar{b})$ is to tag the b quarks in $t\bar{t}$ events.
-This can be achieved by searching for leptons from the semileptonic decay of b quarks (lepton tagging) or by exploiting the long lifetime of b hadrons (vertex tagging).
-Lepton tagging has been used by both CDF and D0 to extract a top signal; vertex tagging, which requires momentum analysis as well as precise vertex-detection capabilities, has been performed by CDF only.
-In Sec.
-VIII.B.1 we will review the CDF and D0 selections of lepton + jets data before the b-tag requirement.
-The results of the b-tag analyses on these data are then discussed in Secs.
-VIII.B.2 and VIII.B.3 for lepton and vertex tagging, respectively.
-A brief summary of the tagging searches, as well as results of cross-checks performed on samples of Z+ jets, are presented in Sec.
-VIII.B.4.
+As was discussed in Section V.E.4, one of the most effective ways of isolating a top signal in the lepton + jets mode $(t\bar{t} \to q\bar{q} \ l\nu \ b\bar{b})$ is to tag the b-quarks in $t\bar{t}$ events.
+This can be achieved by searching for leptons from the semileptonic decay of b-quarks (lepton tagging), or by exploiting the long lifetime of b-hadrons (vertex tagging).
+Lepton tagging has been used by both CDF and D0 to extract a top signal; vertex tagging, which requires momentum analysis, as well as precise vertex detection capabilities, has been performed by CDF only.
+In Section VIII.B.1 we will review the CDF and D0 selections of lepton + jets data, before the b-tag requirement.
+The results of the b-tag analyses on these data are then discussed in Sections VIII.B.2 and VIII.B.3 for lepton and vertex tagging respectively.
+A brief summary of the tagging searches, as well as results of cross-checks performed on samples of Z+ jets, are presented in Section VIII.B.4.